Jose Siri Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.58 team ERA ranks fourth among all league pitching staffs.
+- The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- Rangers pitchers combine to allow 56 home runs (0.9 per game), the second-fewest in the league.
+- The Rangers surrender the second-fewest home runs in baseball (58 total, 0.9 per game).

+- The Rangers are sending Eovaldi (8-2) to the mound to make his 13th start of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.